AxisHax/pikuma3DEngine/README.md

 # pikuma3DEngine
-A 3D engine creating using C and SDL
+A 3D engine created using C and SDL.